westerndigitalcorporation/libzbc/README.md

 ## Compilation and installation

+*libzbc* requires the following packages for compilation:

+* autoconf
+* autoconf-archive
+* automake
+* libtool

-*libzbc* requires that the autoconf, automake and libtool development packages be installed on the host used for compilation.
-The GTK3 and GTK3 development packages are necessary to compile the *gzbc* application.
-Installing these packages will automatically enable the compilation of gzbc.
+The GTK3 and GTK3 development packages must be installed to automatically enable compiling the *gzbc* and *gzviewer* applications.

 To compile the library and all example applications under the tools directory, execute the following commands.

 ```
-# sh ./autogen.sh
+$ sh ./autogen.sh
-# ./configure
+$ ./configure
-# make
+$ make
 ```

 To install the library and all example applications compiled under the tools directory, execute the following command.

 ```
-# sudo make install
+$ sudo make install
 ```

-The library file is by default installed under /usr/lib (or /usr/lib64).
-The library header file is installed in /usr/include/libzbc.
-The executable files for the example applications are installed under /usr/bin.
-These defaults can be changed using the configure script.
+The library file is by default installed under `/usr/lib` (or `/usr/lib64`).
+The library header file is installed in `/usr/include/libzbc`.
+The executable files for the example applications are installed under `/usr/bin`.

+These default installation locations can be changed using the configure script.
 Executing the following command displays the options used to control the installation paths.

 ```
-# ./configure --help
+$ ./configure --help
 ```

 ## Compilation with GUI tools

 The *gzbc* and *gzviewer* tools implement a graphical user interface (GUI) using the GTK3 toolkit.
-The configure script will automatically detect the presence of GTK3 development headers and compile these tools if the header files are found.
+The configure script will automatically detect the presence of GTK3 and its development header files and compile these tools if the header files are found.
 This behavior can be manually changed and the compilation of *gzbc* and *gzviewer* disabled using the `--disable-gui` configuration option.

 ```
-# ./configure --disable-gui
+$ ./configure --disable-gui
 ```

 ## Compilation for device tests